 This two-tiered Jubako Bento box is convenient for carrying around.
 The chic red color with a gold-painted pattern expresses graceful elegance.

 The pattern depicting cherry blossoms in spring and autumn leaves in fall is called the "Shunju (Spring and Autumn)" pattern.
-It is also called "Unkin" (Cloud and Brocade) pattern, as cherry blossoms are represented as clouds and autumn leaves are represented as brocade.
 This design can be used regardless of the season, overlaying the wonderful sentiment that spring and autumn come at the same time, which is impossible to achieve in reality.

 It is recommended for special events or when inviting guests, as it renders the table a gorgeous and traditional Japanese atmosphere.